-Quality of service is the baseline for increasing train length.
-End to end and system approach as well as long term traffic growth planning is necessary to assess the feasibility of increasing train length while maintaining a similar level of Quality of Service.
+Quality of service (QoS) is the baseline for increasing train length.
+An end-to-end and system approach, as well as long term traffic growth planning, is necessary to assess the feasibility of increasing train length while maintaining a similar level of quality of service.